ignaciacuevas/ignaciacuevas.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!

-I am a current 5th year PhD candidate at the University of Chicago Department of Economics.
+I am Ignacia Cuevas, a current 5th year PhD candidate at the University of Chicago, Department of Economics.

 My research interests include Trade, Macroeconomics, and Industrial Organization.